YanCotta/GeneExpressionAnalysisTool/README.md

 ## Gene Expression Analysis Tool
 This repository contains a Python script for analyzing gene expression data using various machine learning and data science techniques.
 The script performs data preprocessing, dimensionality reduction using PCA, clustering using K-means, and visualizes the results.
-This tool is designed to showcase the intersection of biology, data science, and AI skills.
+This tool is designed to showcase the intersection of biology and  data science skills.

 ## Biological Context
 This code is the first step in analyzing gene expression data: